Interval arithmetic: Rounded interval arithmetic

-so this approach would contradict the basic principles of interval arithmetic, as a part of the domain of $f([0.1, 0.8], [0.06, 0.08])$ would be lost.
-Instead, the outward rounded solution $[0.1, 0.9]$ is used.

 The standard IEEE 754 for binary floating-point arithmetic also sets out procedures for the implementation of rounding.
-An IEEE 754 compliant system allows programmers to round to the nearest floating-point number; alternatives are rounding towards 0 (truncating), rounding toward positive infinity (i.e., up), or rounding towards negative infinity (i.e., down).
+An IEEE 754 compliant system allows programmers to round to the nearest floating-point number; alternatives are rounding towards zero (truncating), rounding toward positive infinity (rounding up), or rounding towards negative infinity (rounding down).

 The required external rounding for interval arithmetic can thus be achieved by changing the rounding settings of the processor in the calculation of the upper limit (up) and lower limit (down).
-Alternatively, an appropriate small interval $[\varepsilon_1, \varepsilon_2]$ can be added.
+Alternatively, an appropriate small interval can be added.

+Interval arithmetic has also been implemented using arbitrary-precision floating-point arithmetic, where the precision is much higher (but still finite, hence still requires rounding).
+Larger arbitrary-precision numbers are slow to compute and take a significant amount of space to store.
+A variant of interval arithmetic called ball arithmetic stores a high-precision midpoint and a low-precision radius instead of two high-precision lower and upper bounds as in conventional (infimum–supremum) interval arithmetic, reducing the cost of computation.